-ATTENTION, LASER RADIATION - CLASS 2M LASER PRODUCT Do not stare into beam or expose users of telescopic optics!
-The device fulfills the IEC 60825-1:2007 (EN 60825-1:2007) safety regulations for a product in laser class 2M as well as the U.S. 21 CFR 1040.10 regulations with deviations corresponding to "Laser Notice No. 50" from June 24th, 2007.
-Never look directly into the laser beam or in the direction of reflected laser beams!
-If you look into the beam path over a longer time period, there is a risk of injury to the retina. ✤ Do not point the laser beam of the device at persons!
-Interrupt the laser beam using a non-transparent, non-reflective object if the laser beam is accidentally directed towards a person.
-When mounting and aligning the device, avoid reflections of the laser beam off reflective sur- faces!
-CAUTION!
+LASER RADIATION - CLASS 2M LASER PRODUCT

+Do not stare into beam or expose users of telescopic optics!

+The device satisfies the requirements of IEC 60825-1:2014 / EN 60825-1:2014+A11:2021 safety regulations for a product of laser class 2M and complies with 21 CFR 1040.10 except for conformance with IEC 60825-1 Ed.
+3., as described in Laser Notice No. 56, dated May 8, 2019.

+- Never look directly into the laser beam or in the direction of reflected laser beams!
+If you look into the beam path over a longer time period, there is a risk of injury to the retina. - ♥ Do not point the laser beam of the device at persons! - Interrupt the laser beam using a non-transparent, non-reflective object if the laser beam is accidentally directed towards a person. - When mounting and aligning the device, avoid reflections of the laser beam off reflective surfaces! - Section Caution!
 Use of controls or adjustments or performance of procedures other than specified herein may result in hazardous light exposure.

-The use of optical instruments or devices (e.g., magnifying glasses, binoculars) with the prod- uct will increase eye danger. between the applicable statutory and local laser protection regulations. rightarrow The device must not be tampered with and must not be changed in any way.
+The use of optical instruments or devices (e.g., magnifying glasses, binoculars) with the product will increase eye danger.

+- \$\times\$ Observe the applicable statutory and local laser protection regulations. - \$\text{The device must not be tampered with and must not be changed in any way.}

 There are no user-serviceable parts inside the device.
-Repairs must only be performed by Leuze electronic GmbH + Co.
-KG.